yonacwy/Jenova-Runtime/ReadMe.md

 Building Jenova Runtime for Windows x64 requires Visual Studio 2022 with C++20 Support.

 Proprietary Pre-built Windows x64 binaries can be obtained from [here](https://github.com/Jenova-Framework/J.E.N.O.V.A/releases).

+> [!TIP]
+> If you want to use pre-built dependencies to build Jenova Runtime on Windows x64 you may need to build `libVSWhere` and `libTinyCC` libraries yourself as these libraries must match your compiler's exact version.
+Check the [Windows x64 Workflow](https://github.com/Jenova-Framework/Jenova-Runtime/blob/master/.github/workflows/windows-x64-msvc.yml) for more details.

 ### Linux x64